Honors Program students will apply their cultural knowledge and learning skills to their chosen area of academic specialization.

 Honors Program students may follow one of two tracks: Gold Seal or Certificate

-Upon completing the requirements for a Gold Seal, students receive an Honors certificate, a lovely Honors gold seal on their diploma, and a notation on their transcript highlighting the completion of the uppermost program and its requirements.
+Upon completing the requirements for a Gold Seal, students receive an Honors certificate, a distinguishing notation on their diploma, and a notation is made on their transcript, highlighting the completion of this top-level program and its requirements.

 Students who complete the Honors Certificate requirements receive an Honors certificate.
-A notation on their transcript highlighting the completion of the lower program and its requirements.
+A notation is made on their transcript, highlighting the completion of this program and its requirements.

 A note about transfer credits…

-The Citadel Registrar will evaluate Advanced Placement (AP), Dual Enrollment (DE), and courses taken at other colleges to determine what credits transfer.
+The Citadel Registrar will evaluate Advanced Placement (AP) test scores as well as transferred Dual Enrollment (DE) courses and courses taken at other colleges in order to determine which courses transfer and what courses they count as.
 Transfer courses are usually credited as electives.
-The structure of The Citadel’s General Education requirements stipulate that they are taken at the college.

 Additionally, our Honors courses are significantly different from both the non-Honors courses they take the place of in The Citadel curriculum in terms of class size, course structure and topics, and student interaction.
-We believe that this ensures that the Honors Program courses will be significantly different from the transfer courses that high school students experienced–and may have erroneously thought would serve to satisfy college requirements.
+We believe that this ensures that the Honors Program courses will be significantly different from the AP and transfer courses that high school students experienced.